Job Function Other

 PHYSICAL REQUIREMENTS AND WORKING CONDITIONS:

-- Reaching, Bending, Sitting, Standing, Carrying, Lifting, using ladders.
+• Reaching, Bending, Sitting, Standing, Carrying, Lifting, Reaching, Kneeling, Squatting.

 This job description is not intended to be an exhaustive list of all duties, responsibilities, or qualifications associated with the job.